TELEPORT

 Photography by Caylon Hackwith.
 Images courtesy of PEANA.

-Two commissions within the exhibition A stubborn man and a hermit walk into a bar, taking place at the house and studio of Conlon Nancarrow in Mexico City, designed by Juan O’Gorman in 1950.
+del Pesco organized two commissions within the exhibition A stubborn man and a hermit walk into a bar, taking place at the house and studio of Conlon Nancarrow in Mexico City, designed by Juan O’Gorman in 1950.
 Situated in Nancarrow's studio, both projects evoked the legacy of experimental music and improvisation in this iconic house; Lenka Clayton and Phillip Andrew Lewis produced a new video, and collaborated with composer Dario Acuña on a live performance, and Carolina Fusilier and Miko Revereza collaborated on a short video and 4-channel sound installation.
-The exhibition was co-curated by del Pesco, CO,MA and PEANA.
-From February 6 until March 3, 2024.
+With PEANA CDMX, February 6 until March 3, 2024.

 Text about the projects